 The word "essential" comes from "essence," as in the essence of the plant.
 For the plants, the components of these oils provide natural defenses against disease and pests.
 These components also have beneficial effects for people.

 Unlike fatty oils (used as carrier oils), essential oils are volatile, that is, they are not "oily" and do not leave behind oil stains.
-However, some brightly colored oils, such as German chamomile or turmeric can cause a color stain.
+However, some brightly colored oils, such as german chamomile, blue tansy, or turmeric can cause a color stain.

 What do essential oils do?
-Each essential oil has a unique combination of chemical components that gives the oil its own scent, properties, and benefits.
+Each essential oil has a unique combination of chemical components and energetic properties that give the oil its own scent, properties, and benefits.
 See profiles of essential oils.

 Are essential oils safe?

-When using essential oils on the skin, proper dilution in an aromatherapy carrier oil is important.
+When using essential oils on the skin, proper dilute them in an aromatherapy carrier oil.
 See this essential oil dilution chart for guidelines.

 For more safety information, see: